ASemaan-WD/AIM_AutoLedger_Frontend/src/lib/ocr2/AI_USAGE_GUIDE.md

 ## What It Does
 1. Downloads PDF from URL
-2. Converts to images (150 DPI)
+2. Converts to images (300 DPI for optimal quality)
-3. Intelligently chunks large images (2048px max, 5% overlap)
+3. Intelligently chunks large images (2048px max, shortest side 768px, 5% overlap)
-4. Processes up to 5 chunks in parallel with OpenAI Vision
+4. Processes up to 5 chunks in parallel with OpenAI Vision (high detail mode)
 5. Returns complete text with page breaks

 ## Features